arvsrao/rotate_spherical_harmonics/README.md

 \end{bmatrix},
 ```

 with axis of rotation located at $\theta = 0.7734641469345384$ radians and $\phi = 5.234991577347525$ radians, was generated and applied to harmonic homogeneous polynomial $xy$.
-In figure below, the unrotated polynomial $xy$ (on right) and its rotation by the generated representation (on left) are plotted.

-The figure on the left is $xy$ in the standard x-y-z frame, and the figure on the right is its rotation by $\rho(A)$.
-The colored arrows are original and rotated frames, respectively.
+In the figure below, $xy$ is plotted on left in the standard frame, and on the right its rotation by $\rho_d(A)$ is plotted.

 <figure>
 <div align="center">
 	<img src = "figures/harmonic-dim-2-rotation.png">
 </div>
   <figcaption align="left">
     On the left is a graph of spherical harmonic function $xy$ in the standard x-y-z frame.
 On the right is its rotation.
 The colored arrows are the original and rotated frames, respectively.
 The z-axis is the <span style="color: red">red</span> arrow, the y-axis is the <span style="color: blue">blue</span> arrow, and x-axis is the <span style="color: green">green</span> arrow.
-Like colored arrows map to like colored arrows.
-For example the <span style="color: red">red</span> arrow in left graph maps to the <span style="color: red">red</span> arrow in right graph.
+Like colored arrows on the left map to like colored arrows on the right.
   </figcaption>
 </figure>

 ## Rotate $x^2y - \frac{1}{3}y^3$ by $\rho_3(A)$